Johnny and the Bomb

 Johnny and the Bomb is a 1996 novel by Terry Pratchett.
 It is the third novel to feature Johnny Maxwell and his friends, and deals with the rules and consequences of time travel.
 The first two novels in the Johnny Maxwell Trilogy are Only You Can Save Mankind (1992) and Johnny and the Dead (1993).

-The action of the novel revolves around an incident during World War II in which Johnny's inoffensive home town of Blackbury was hit by a bomb during an air raid intended for an industrial complex at another nearby town.
-It is this bomb, and not nuclear weapons, to which the title refers.
+The action of the novel revolves around a bomb dropped during the Blitz in World War II in which Johnny's inoffensive home town of Blackbury was hit by an airstrike intended for a nearby town containing an industrial complex.

 Plot summary

-After Johnny Maxwell, a boy in his early teens, finds Mrs. Tachyon, an old bag lady, by a cinema he discovers that her trolley is in fact a time machine.
+After Johnny Maxwell, a boy in his early teens, finds Mrs Tachyon, an old bag lady, by a cinema he discovers that her trolley is in fact a time machine.
 He goes back to his town, Blackbury, during the time of The Blitz with his friends Stephen (aka Wobbler), Bigmac, Kirsty and Yo-less (possibly because Johnny has been obsessing about the destruction of Paradise Street in a German raid).
 Wobbler gets left behind in 1941, and when they return for him, Johnny tries to prevent the deaths caused in the raid.